evekb/evedev-kb/common/esi/docs/Api/CorporationApi.md

 Get npc corporations

-Get a list of npc corporations  ---  Alternate route: `/v1/corporations/npccorps/`  Alternate route: `/legacy/corporations/npccorps/`  Alternate route: `/dev/corporations/npccorps/`   ---  This route is cached for up to 3600 seconds
+Get a list of npc corporations  ---  This route expires daily at 11:05

 ### Example
 ```php